jamesaevans/amplitude-dev-center/docs/analytics/apis/user-privacy-api.md

 | `amplitude_ids`                    | Amplitude IDs for the users to delete.                                                                                                                                                                                                                                                                                                                 |
 | `user_ids`                         | User IDs for the users to delete.                                                                                                                                                                                                                                                                                                                      |
 | `requester`                        | The internal user who requested the deletion.
 This is useful for auditing.                                                                                                                                                                                                                                                                             |
 | `ignore_invalid_id`                | Boolean.
 Defaults to `false`.
-With `false`, if any users in the request aren't found in the project, a 400 error is returned, and no users in the request are marked for deletion.
-With `true`, the response is a 200 success that includes a list of `invalid_ids`, and any users found in the relevant project are added to the relevant job. `invalid_ids` are any requested users with no data found in the relevant project.
+With `false`, if any users in the request aren't found in the project, the API returns a 400 error, and it doesn't mark any users in the request for deletion.
+With `true`, the response is a 200 success that includes a list of `invalid_ids`, and the API adds any users found in the relevant project to the relevant job. `invalid_ids` represent any requested users with no data found in the relevant project.
 If the parameter `delete_from_org` is `true`, this field is automatically set to `true`, ignoring the input.

 Amplitude recommends setting this to `true` if setting the `delete_from_org` parameter to `true`                                                                                                                                                                                                                    |
 | `delete_from_org`                  | Boolean.
 Defaults to `false`.
 When `false`, the request will only delete the requested users from the project identified by the given API key.
 When set to `true`, the requested users are deleted across your entire organization.
 When `true`, the request will insert the end users into a job for each project that contains data for the requested users.
 When `true`, the `ignore_invalid_ids` parameter is automatically set to `true`, ignoring the input.                                                                                                                        |
 | `include_mapped_user_ids`          | When `true`, this parameter returns the valid `user_id` values that correspond to a supplied `amplitude_id`.
 This only changes the response object.
 To delete mapped users set with the [User Mapping API](https://www.docs.developers.amplitude.com/analytics/apis/aliasing-api/), include each `user_id` of the mapped user in the `user_ids` array. |

-### Example request: Default parameters.
-Will only delete user in one project and will error if users not found
+### Example request (Default parameters): Only deletes user in one project and errors if users not found

 === "cURL"